scardine/image_size/README.md

 Thanks
 ------

-Thanks everyone who contributed with code or bug reports.
+Thanks everyone who inspired this, contributed with code or sent bug reports.
 You know who you are, THANK YOU!